Promoting climate-resilient urban development using innovative approaches in Bangladesh (INCLUDE)

 Context

 Bangladesh is one of the countries most affected by climate change.
-Negative impacts include heavy rainfall, flooding, cyclones, river erosion, heatwaves and other natural disasters.
-Every year, around 30 per cent of Bangladesh’s land area is underwater due to monsoon rains and river floods.
-Advancing climate change and the growth of informal settlements are creating complex problems in cities that cannot be adequately addressed due to limited resources and weak institutions.
-Urban infrastructure and services are barely adapted to the needs of the most vulnerable urban population and the consequences of climate change.
+Impacts include heavy rainfall, flooding, cyclones, river erosion, heatwaves and other natural disasters.
+Every year, around 30 per cent of the land area is underwater due to monsoon rains and river floods.
+The climate change and the growth of informal settlements are creating complex problems in cities that cannot be adequately addressed due to limited resources and weak institutions.
 There is a lack of basic services, as well as insufficient affordable and needs-based infrastructure measures to make neighbourhoods more resilient to climate change and thus improve the urban population’s living conditions.
-Small and medium-sized cities do not have access to sufficient funds to implement their own climate-resilient infrastructure measures.
+Small and medium-sized cities do not have access to sufficient funds to implement climate-resilient infrastructure measures.

 Objective